rapid7/insightconnect-plugins/rapid7_attackerkb/help.md

 # Description

-[Rapid7's AttackerKB](http://attackerkb.com/) is a knowledge base of vulnerabilities and informed opinions on what makes them valuable (or not) targets for exploitation
+[Rapid7's AttackerKB](http://attackerkb.com/) is a knowledge base of vulnerabilities and informed opinions on what makes them valuable (or not) targets for exploitation.
+The maximum size value is 500.

 # Key Features

 * Search for vulnerabilities
 * Obtain vulnerability assessment information
-* Maximum size for the API is 500

 # Requirements